Mo-Shaeerah/Mo-Shaeerah/README.md

 ## **`Me telling Me 👓`**

-I am always telling myself that if I can understand, I can be a scientist in any field that I am enthusiastic about.
+- I am always telling myself that if I can **`understand 🗝️`**, I can be a **`scientist 🔓`** in any field that I am enthusiastic about.

+## **`Imagination takes forms 🪐`**

+- Imagination has various pathways, and among them is the `dark imagination 🕸️`, which can adversely affect the mental health of the mind that experiences it...

-## **`My Target ⚖️`**
+## **`My Goal ⚖️`**

-My goal is to apply my skills in Data Science and AI to the medical field while maintaining a harmonious balance between my roles as a Data Scientist and a Medical Doctor.
+- My goal is to apply my skills in Data Science and AI to the medical field while maintaining a harmonious balance between my roles as a Data Scientist and a Medical Doctor.

 ## **`My Skills 🤹🏽`**
-1- Data Analysis:
+1- Data Analysis 🧬:
   <!--Data-Analysis-->
 ```mermaid
 graph TD;